FluegelsApps/iot-utilities/docs/app-changelog.md

 - implemented ability to pause / resume the server in the launcher shortcut
 - implemented ability to freeze the data view in the details page
 - implemented swipe gesture to disconnect / delete clients in the client view
-    - swipe the client to the left or right side (when it's offline) to delete this client and ALL of the data received from this client
+    - swipe the client to the right side to delete this client and ALL of the data received from this client
-    - swipe the client to the left or right side (when receiving data) to close the connection
+    - swipe the client to the left side (when receiving data) to close the connection
 - implemented auto-complete engine for filtering (all pages: clients, sensors, main data, scanning)

 ##### Note: Android 11 introduced a delay for foreground services.
 If you start or stop the server it may take up to 10 seconds for the server to start or stop.